voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/storage.md

 ```

 That line right there?
 It allocates our `VoxelGrid` on the stack!
 Which is bad,
-as stack memory is quite limited; putting huge things on it can (obviously)
+as stack memory is quite limited (e.x.: 1mB on Windows); putting huge things on it can (obviously)
 cause a stack-overflow, but will also obliterate our CPU's cache... :(

 Thankfully avoiding this is an easy fix: Allocate it on the heap!